Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 The long duration of the classes allows us time to go out and about in London for class.
 We'll never be in the classroom the whole scheduled time of a class.

-A "pre-depature" meeting will be scheduled for sometime in May (you'll hear about it).
+A "pre-departure" meeting will be scheduled for sometime in May (you'll hear about it).

 England vs. the United Kingdom.
 Remember: United Kingdom = England + Scotland + Wales + Northern Ireland.